solarsnake/coveralls-demo-ruby/README.md

 Where you'll notice covered lines in green, and uncovered lines in red.

-One might expect the coverage results here to be 50%, since `ClassOne` has two (2) methods, where one method is covered by tests (`covered`) and the other method (`uncovered`) is not.
+One might expect the coverage results here to be 50%, given that `ClassOne` has two (2) methods (`covered` and `uncovered`) and we're only testing one of them.
 However, that's not how it works.
-Instead, Simplecov counts relevant lines in each file and compares the number of covered to uncovered lines to determine it's coverage percentage.
+Instead, Simplecov counts *relevant lines* in each file and compares the number of covered lines to uncovered lines to determine the file's coverage percentage.
 In our case, 4/5 lines are covered, indicating 80% coverage.

 ### Add tests and see coverage change

-Now let's add some tests and see how coverage changes.
+Now let's add more tests and see how coverage changes.

-To add tests, we're simply going to un-comment the test of the second method in `spec/class_one_spec.rb`:
+To "add tests," we'll simply un-comment the test of the second method in `ClassOne` (`uncovered`):

 ```ruby
 require 'spec_helper'